How to Reset Any Linksys Router: A Comprehensive Step-by-Step Guide

 2. All settings are wiped, including SSID, admin password and security settings.

-4. Connect via Ethernet cable or default wireless name
+4. Connect via Ethernet cable or the default wireless name on the label

 6. Follow the setup wizard or manually reconfigure settings